ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 The policy for this registry is Specification Required, per {{RFC8126, Section 4.6}}.

 When evaluating requests, the Expert(s) should consider community feedback, how well-defined the problem type is, and this specification's requirements.
-Vendor-specific, application-specific, and deployment-specific values are not registrable.
+Vendor-specific, application-specific, and deployment-specific values are not registerable.
 Specification documents should be published in a stable, freely available manner (ideally located with a URL), but need not be standards.

 Registrations MAY use the prefix "https://iana.org/assignments/http-problem-types#" for the type URI.
 Note that those URIs may not be able to be resolved.